Parish School of Religion (PSR)

 The St. Francis Xavier PTA helps provide support for continued quality Catholic education.
 Membership includes all parents or guardians of any child who is attending St. Francis Xavier School.
-Meetings are held on Mondays every other month at 2 p.m. or 7 p.m. in the Church Basement Social Hall or the Xavier Room, beginning each September (click here for current dates/times/locations).
+Meetings are held every other month during the school year.

 Ministers needed to: Become involved with committees that serve our school and promote Catholic education.